mgiulini/pymap/README.md

 # pymap

-A program for describing how different selections of degrees of freedom (mappings) affect the amount of information retained about a full data set composed by discrete degrees of freedom.
+A program for describing how different selections of *N* out of *n* degrees of freedom (mappings) affect the amount of information retained about a full data set.

-Three quantities are calculated for each coarse-grained mappings, namely the mapping entropy:
+Three quantities are calculated for each low-resolution representation, namely the mapping entropy:

 ![equ](https://latex.codecogs.com/gif.latex?S_{map}&space;=&space;\sum_{\phi}p(\phi)&space;\ln\left(\frac{p(\phi)}{\overline{p(\phi)}}&space;\right))